-After finishing the stakeholder map it is very helpful to take your findings and categorize the stakeholders into a couple of categories.
+After finishing the stakeholder map, it is constructive to take your findings and categorize the stakeholders into a couple of sections.
 Here are three categories that your stakeholders might fall into after you finish.

-- Engaged Stakeholders: These are the parties that are committed to the product and should always stay in the know about.
-Their opinions are important and they will be impactful to all growth going forward.
+- Engaged Stakeholders: These are the parties committed to the product and should always stay in the know.
+Their opinions are important, and they will be impactful to all growth going forward.

 - Interested Stakeholders: These parties, while using and enjoying the product, are not as engaged as the previous group.
 They should be monitored moving forward to make sure they aren’t fully lost.

-- Users: Users are the core of the product and their feedback should always maintain importance in the creative process.
-While their feedback will not be as important or crucial as the engaged stakeholders, they must be prioritized in their own way with plenty of attention to their needs.
+- Users: Users are the product’s core, and their feedback should always maintain importance in the creative process.
+While their feedback will not be as crucial as the engaged stakeholders, they must be prioritized in their own way with plenty of attention to their needs.

-Using a stakeholder map is hugely advantageous for teams that are looking to position their stakeholders on a shared visual board, but if you weren’t convinced here are some of the biggest advantages to using a stakeholder map.
+Using a stakeholder map is advantageous for teams looking to diagram their stakeholders, understand their positioning, and collaborate on possible solutions.
+If this isn’t reason enough, here are some of the biggest advantages of using a stakeholder map.

 Creates Team Alignment

-Using a collaborative interface means that people are able to share their opinions, preferences, and thought process in real-time.
+Using a collaborative interface means that people can share their opinions, preferences, and thought process in real-time.
 This transparency and communication creates a concrete, shared understanding between everyone working on the stakeholder map.
-Having this shared understanding is the easiest way to move forward with your engagement strategy and ensures people will be working towards the same end goal.
+Having this shared understanding is the easiest way to move forward with your engagement strategy and ensures people will be working towards a shared end goal.

 Jumpstarts Engagement Strategy

-By creating stakeholder maps you really get a good picture of not only all of the interested parties but how they relate to one another.
-Something that can be missing in lieu of a stakeholder map is an understanding of how different interests will conflict and battle for priority, but when viewing it on a visual space it becomes very clear.
+By creating stakeholder maps, you get a good picture of not only all of the interested parties but how they relate to one another.
+Something that can be missing in lieu of a stakeholder map is an understanding of how different interests will conflict and battle for priority, but viewing it on a stakeholder map allows for direct comparison.

-By viewing interests on a visual platform you’re able to mitigate some of the risks that comes with pleasing the various parties and create a path forward that incorporates the best compromises for everyone involved.
+By viewing interests on an online whiteboard, you can mitigate some of the risks that come with pleasing the various parties and create the most mutually beneficial strategy for you and your stakeholders.